 I can imagine, that if you didn’t grow up eating artichokes and if you were encountering them for the first time, they might seem a little intimidating.
 How one cooks and eats an artichoke is not obvious from its appearance.
 If you’ve always wondered how to cook and eat the darn things, here are the steps:

-1 Cut of the tips of the petals: If the artichokes have little thorns on the end of the leaves, take a kitchen scissors and cut of the thorned tips of all of the leaves.
+1 Cut of the tips of the petals: If the artichokes have little thorns on the end of the petals, take a kitchen scissors and cut of the thorned tips of all of the petals.
 This step is mostly for aesthetics as the thorns soften with cooking and pose no threat to the person eating the artichoke.

 2 Slice off the top of the artichoke: Slice about 3/4 inch to an inch off the tip of the artichoke.
 A serrated bread knife works great for this.

-3 Remove small petals at the base: Pull off any smaller leaves towards the base and on the stem.
+3 Remove small petals at the base: Pull off any smaller petals towards the base and on the stem.

 4 Cut off excess stem: Cut off excess stem, leaving up to an inch on the artichoke.
 The stems tend to be more bitter than the rest of the artichoke, but some people like to eat them.
-Alternatively you can cut off the stems and peel the outside layers which is more fibrous and bitter and cook the stems along with the artichokes.

 Continue until all of the petals are removed.